mw742/Crawler/README.md

-# Pubmed_crawler
+#Crawler

+It is tool kit to get some information from some websites.

+1. Pubmed_crawler.py

-It is a tool for collecting titles and abstracts of lteratures automactially for any input keywords in Pubmed website(Python 3.7)
+For collecting titles and abstracts of lteratures automactially for any input keywords in Pubmed website(Python 3.7)

 usage: